fortify-presales/IWA/README.md

 ---

-If you have any issues, questions, suggestions or ideas please contact:
+If you have any problems, please consult [GitHub Issues](https://github.com/mfdemo/secure-web-app/issues) to see if has already been discussed.

-Kevin Lee

-kevin.lee@microfocus.com